ijkilchenko/snakes_on_a_pyRLane/README.md

 Watch snakes on a plane learn to eat fruit and avoid each other using Reinforcement Learning (Q-learning).

 ## Setup
-We use [keyboard](https://pypi.org/project/keyboard/) to rewind, pause/unpause, and fastforward.
-Unfortunately, it requires the use of root.
+We use [pynput](https://pypi.org/project/pynput/) to handle keyboard controls for rewinding, pausing/unpausing, and fastforwarding.
+This library doesn't require root privileges.

-`pip install keyboard` to install the module.
+`pip install -r requirements.txt` to install all required modules.

 ## Project structure
 We have a `Board.py` file which holds the implementation for the `Board`, `Fruit`, and `Snake` (and also a `Reprinter` which helps us display the game within a console).